 Fights inflammation and pain

-Owing to its ability to activate the body systems that control pain, linalool may help relieve pain and inflammation.
+Owing to its ability to activate the body systems that control pain, linalool may help relieve pain

 May help ward off anxiety